flu-crew/octoFLU/README.md

 ## Use
 Determines evolutionary origin of influenza A virus genes through inference of maximum likelihood tree and then assignment of a defined genetic clade  based on nearest neighbor determined by patristic distances.

+This tool has been tested on swine H1 and H3 data, sequence from other serotypes or sequence that is too short  may generate incorrect results.
+We suggest you use the [IRD Sequence Annotation tool](https://www.fludb.org/brc/influenza_batch_submission.spg?method=NewAnnotation&decorator=influenza) prior to running this pipeline.

+We also recommend that output from the automatic classification be interpreted conservatively, and that more comprehensive phylogenetic analyses may be required for accurate determination of evolutionary history.

 If you use this pipeline or the curated reference datasets in your work, please cite:

 Chang, J., Anderson, T.K., Zeller, M.A., Gauger, P.C., Vincent, A.L.
 A pipeline and dataset facilitating the classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin. bioRxiv: XXXX.